LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

     - **Join the Discord server** so you can communicate with your team.

   - Elements of AI Ch.
 1 and 2 exercises: Sunday
+  - Answer "Your turn" questions in the forum: Sunday
+    This is mainly for online students or anyone who wasn't able to participate in the live classroom discussion.
   - Quiz over the lectures: Sunday

 - Next week